"I'm a failure."

 List them slowly, including WHY you feel grateful for each.
 It's surprisingly effective.

 It may be hard to think of things, so focus on the small things such as a comfortable bed or the rain on the roof, your dog's face or a text from a friend.
 Look around you and identify the things that are really pretty ok.
+Feel those feelings.

-Practice everyday.
+Practice every day.
 If it feels good, write down a gratitude list in the evening to really reinforce what's been good about your day.

 3. Avoid comparisons.